badhandas/badhandas/README.md

 ### Hi there 👋

-I’m currently studying Computational Engineering at FAU Erlangen-Nuremberg
+I’m deep learning and artificial intelligence enthusiastic and currently studying Computational Engineering at FAU Erlangen-Nuremberg.
+I am a highly motivated and goal-oriented professional with 3 years of full-time work experience in IT.
+I believe in the use of technology and human intellect to solve complex business problems and provide state-of-the-art solutions.

 ## Projects/ Publications/ Profile